bupendravipin/chatbot/README.md

-# chatbot
+# Chatbot
 This is a Conversational Chatbot trained on Cornell Movie dataset.
 Architecture: Seq2Seq model with Bidirectional LSTMs incorporated with Attention mechanism and Beam search decoding

-Environment setup:
+## Environment setup
-Prerequisite – Python 3.7.6
+1. Prerequisite – Python 3.7.6

-Create a folder (say chatbot) and ensure that the binaries are downloaded and saved in the same folder
+2. Create a folder (say chatbot) and ensure that the binaries are downloaded and saved in the same folder

-Create a virtual environment and activate it
+3. Create a virtual environment and activate it
    -> python –m venv venv
    -> venv\Scripts\activate

-Install requirements.txt
+4. Install requirements.txt
    -> pip install –r requirements.txt

-Train Chatbot
+## Train Chatbot

 To train a model from python console:
 1. Configure hparams.json file to required training hyperparameters.